dddddjent/rust-renderer/README.md

 2. Create a struct for this new mesh
 3. Make sure the serde methods (add custom ones inside the serde.rs for now)

+- The triangle type should have indices, vertices, normals, uv-coordinates
+- So for triangle, I only want to support direct inner format or OBJ
+  - have to use custom way to deserialize it

 ### Material

 **TODO**: Create a folder under the world folder for this, add serde.rs for this type